-Our Education team will continue to facilitate Relationship Australia WA's seminars, workshops and courses face-to-face once government guidelines allow.
-You might like to like us on Facebook to keep up to date with support information and details of services we can offer during this time.
+Our Education team are continuing to facilitate Relationship Australia WA's seminars, workshops and courses face-to-face and online.

-If you'd like to register your interest in attending a course on Setting Healthy Boundaries once available, or any of our other courses, please email education@relationshipswa.org.au or call 6164 0200.
+If you'd like to register your interest in attending a course on Setting Healthy Boundaries, or any of our other courses, please email education@relationshipswa.org.au or call 6164 0200.